 Introduction

-In this article, we shall look at the causes, clinical features and management of Barrett’s oesophagus.
+In this article, we shall look at the causes, investigations, and management of Barrett’s oesophagus.

 Pathophysiology

 Metaplasia is the abnormal reversible change of one cell type to another.
-In Barrett’s oesophagus, the normal stratified squamous layer of the oesophagus is replaced by simple columnar (glandular) epithelium (as present in the stomach).
+In Barrett’s oesophagus, the normal stratified squamous layer of the oesophagus is replaced by simple columnar (glandular) epithelium (as present in the stomach) (Fig. 2).

-The distal oesophagus is most commonly affected.
+The distal oesophagus is the most commonly affected site, due to proximity to the gastro-oesophageal junction (GOJ).
 Diagnosis relies on biopsy, demonstrating the presence of simple columnar epithelium within the oesophagus.

 Risk Factors